-- Student Council for Exceptional Children: To enrich students knowledge of exceptional children and their needs, both in the classroom and in society.
-Troy Faculty Advisor: Dr. Pat Hardin, McCartha Hall 112, 334-670-3361. - Student National Education Association: To promote the individual growth of students majoring in education.
-Faculty Advisor: Dr. Charlotte Minnick, McCartha Hall 200, 334-670-3447. - Student Nurses Association Troy: To promote the professional development of future nurses.
-Faculty Advisor: Carrie Gardner, 7 Collegeview Bldg., 334-670-3430. - Tau Beta Sigma: National recognition band sorority which promotes the Sound of the South.
-Faculty Advisor: Carol Franks, Long Hall 4, 334-670-3284. - Troy Association of Black Journalists: To bring about a union of young black journalists.
-Faculty Advisor: Chris Warden, Wallace 101D, 334-670-3328. - Troy Chapter of the AL Society of Professional Land Surveyors: For students studying in the field of geometrics.
-Faculty Advisor: Steve Ramroop, 129A MSCX, 334-670-5693. - Troy University Gospel Singers: Gospel Singers.
-Faculty Advisor: Lewis Webb, 114 Smith Hall, ext.
-3322. - Troy Council of Teachers of English: To encourage the professional development of those entering the teaching profession as teachers of English or language arts.
-Faculty Advisor: Dr. Mary Ann Tighe, Smith Hall 272, 334-670-3301. - Troy University Philosophy Society: To provide a forum fostering the development of the discipline of philosophy.
-Faculty Advisor: Dr. Clifford Lee, GAB 232, 334-670 3424. - Troy Political Science Club: For students interested in the field of political science.
-Faculty Advisor: Dr. Steven Taylor, MSCX 331A, 334-670-3759. - Troy Pre-Law Society: To assist and encourage students interested in careers in the field of law, Faculty Advisor: Dr. Ed Stevens, 320B MSCX, 334-670-3441.
+- Pre-Health Professions Club: To expand the educational and social horizons of premedical students. - Psi Lambda: To promote the field of psychology. - Seventeenth Cadet Group: Air Force ROTC - Sigma Alpha Iota: To promote music locally, nationally, and internationally. - Sigma Alpha Sigma: For all students interested in the human services professions. - Society of Professional Journalists: For students interested in the field of journalism.
+Promotes the advancement of the standards of journalism. - Sound of the South: University Band. - Spanish Club (La Mesa de Espanol): To promote the learning of the Spanish Language and culture. - Square Root of C Math Club: To promote interest in math outside the classroom and provide students with information about careers and graduate school. - Student Council for Exceptional Children: To enrich students' knowledge of exceptional children and their needs, both in the classroom and in society. - Student National Education Association: To promote the individual growth of students majoring in education. - Student Nurses Association Troy: To promote the professional development of future nurses. - Tau Beta Sigma: National recognition band sorority which promotes the Sound of the South. - The Student Support Services Advisory Council: To support first generation College students. - Troy Association of Black Journalists: To bring about a union of young black journalists. - Troy Chapter of the AL Society of Professional Land Surveyors: For students studying in the field of geometrics. - Troy University Gospel Singers - Troy Council of Teachers of English: To encourage the professional development of those entering the teaching profession as teachers of English or language arts. - Troy University Philosophy Society: To provide a forum fostering the development of the discipline of philosophy. - Troy Political Science Club: For students interested in the field of political science. - Troy Pre-Law Society: To assist and encourage students interested in careers in the field of law.